alyciakb/mec_webscrape/MIA_position_analysis.md

 8. Is there a product type or product subcategory that has consistently low reviews that MEC does NOT have any products in?
 Would it be feasible for MEC to enter this product type and build a product that would better satisfy their members?
 Or are there similar versions/brands of those products on the market that MEC currently doesn't offer?

-Notes: *There were more insights gained, but presenting too many percentages and numbers can get overwhelming.
-This was made to be a quick analysis, and therefore I did not include figures (graphs, etc) within this report - something I would do if presenting a more in-depth analysis.
-Some of the above questions relate to member insights in an indirect way and may be more relevant to other departments, but all can help in gaining a well-rounded look at MEC's members.
-I recognize that there are better data sources and more important questions for the member insights analyst to tackle first.
-Further, some of these questions may be the responsibility of an analyst within a different department.
+Notes: *There were more insights gained, but presenting too many numbers can get overwhelming.
+This was a quick analysis, therefore I did not include figures (graphs, etc.) within this report - something I would do if presenting an in-depth analysis.
+Some of the above questions relate to member insights in an indirect way and may be more relevant to other departments, but all can help in gaining a well-rounded look at MEC's members. _I recognize that there are better data sources and more important questions for the member insights analyst to tackle first._ Further, some of these questions may be the responsibility of an analyst within a different department.
 This was simply a look at some of the information housed on MEC's website and a few insights and questions it resulted in.*

 [The full exploratory data analysis - included some visualizations - can be found here.](https://github.com/alyciakb/mec_webscrape/blob/master/mec-scrape.ipynb)